Skip to main content

 Awards

-Medical Student Research Mentoring Merit Award, 2024
+Medical Student Research Mentoring Merit Award, University of Pittsburgh School of Medicine, 2024

 Association of University Anesthesiologists Active Member of the Year Award, 2024

-Member, Association of University Anesthesiologists, 2023
+Active Member, Association of University Anesthesiologists, 2023

 Kosaka Best Abstract Clinical Research Award, IARS (International Anesthesia Research Society) Annual Meeting, 2021